33 Weeks Pregnant

 Symptoms and Body Changes at 33 Weeks

-Women 33 weeks pregnant should have bellies close to the size of an NBA basketball but of course everyone is unique and bellies could be bigger or slightly smaller.
-Your waistline is still growing as you gain up to one pound per week.
-Experts say your weight gain should be between 25-28 lbs, however every woman and pregnancy varies.
-It can be a little more if you started low and a little less if your pre-pregnancy weight was higher than average.
-You may be gaining about a pound a week but at least half of that goes to your baby and placenta.
-Your doctor will have a more accurate weight gain chart available for you.
-As you get closer to your due date, you may be experiencing endless thoughts.
 Insomnia is very common at this point, as you and your baby struggle to find common ground in the resting department.
-Don’t worry; this is great practice for what’s to come once your baby is born and home.
+Don’t worry; this is great practice for what’s to come after your baby is born and home.
 If you’ve been charting kicks for the past couple of weeks, you may have noticed a difference.
-Before you may have been feeling about 10 kicks per hour, and now it’s more like 10 kicks every 2 hours.
-At 33 weeks pregnant, you are learning new ways to walk, sit, stand, and lay.
-Back pain, leg pain, and foot pain are 33 week pregnancy symptoms likely ever-present as you try to live your life as normally as possible.
-Try to stay off your feet and relax, or soak them in warm water to ease discomfort.
+Before you may have been feeling about 10 kicks per hour, and now it’s more like 10 kicks every two hours.
+At thirty-threeweeks pregnant, you are learning new ways to walk, sit, stand, and lie.
+Back pain, leg pain, and foot pain are likely ever-present.
+Try to relax and stay off your feet, or soak them in warm water to ease the discomfort.

 Pregnancy Week 33 Tips